sacids/dataManager/contributing.md

-# Contributing to dataManager
+# Contributing to Afyadata Manager

 CodeIgniter is a community driven project and accepts contributions of code and documentation from the community.
-These contributions are made in the form of issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [dataManager repository](https://github.com/sacids/dataManager.git) on GitHub.
+These contributions are made in the form of issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [Afyadata Manager repository](https://github.com/sacids/afyadata.git) on GitHub.

 Issues are a quick way to point out a bug.
 If you find a bug or documentation error in CodeIgniter then please check a few things first: